kawansoft/aceql-http-client-jdbc-driver/README.md

 - `Connection.rollback()`
 - Connection.`setAutoCommit(boolean autoCommit)`

-The following Connections modifiers calls are supported in this version for all Editions:
+The following Connections modifiers calls are supported in this version:

 - `Connection.setHoldability(int holdability)`